Cone-Virus/TinyStinger/README.md

                           ""

 Please give a URL List
-Example: ./scanner.sh <URL List>
+Example: ./scanner.sh <URL List> <Options>

 Options:
--w <Wordlist> : Use a custom wordlist in directory scanning
+-w <Wordlist>     : Use a custom wordlist in directory scanning -x <Extensions>   : Use a list of extensions in directory scanning EX: html,jpg,txt
 ```
 ## TODO
 - [ ] Add A GUI